hackergrrl/git-ssb-intro/README.md

 Thanks for reading! please share feedback or questions as issues on this repo, or, if you find any errors in the text, send a pull request.

+# Contributors

+- @noffle: wrote this doc
+- @cel: answered my many questions, and wrote most of the section on "push conflicts"